-In those early days and weeks after welcoming your baby, your own nutrition is often the last thing on your mind.
-We’re so caught up in that endless sleeping-feeding-pooping cycle (theirs, that is), that our needs usually get pushed to the side.
+In those early days and weeks after welcoming home your baby, your own nutrition is often the last thing on your mind.
+You’re often so caught up in that endless sleeping-feeding-pooping cycle (theirs, that is), that your needs get pushed to the side.

 It’s easy to get overwhelmed when you feel like there’s another thing being added to your to-do list, so don’t forget to ask for help!
-Get your partner in the kitchen or see if family or friends can help out with a meal train or bring a dish when they come to visit the baby.
+Get your partner in the kitchen or see if family and friends can help out with a meal train or by bringing a dish with them when they come to visit the baby.

 Here are some great options to incorporate into your meals and snacks that are packed full of good stuff to help aid your recovery.

 Oats are a postpartum powerhouse.
 Oats are not only packed full of beta gluten which supports digestion and heart health, but they are also rich in antioxidants, protein and iron.
 Oats also have the added benefit for breastfeeding mamas in helping boost milk supply.